privateerproj/site/content/en/docs/users/_index.md

 Privateer generates logs and results files in the output directory:

 - **Log Results**: `<write-directory>/<plugin_name>/<plugin_name>.log`
-- **Plugin Results**: `<write-directory>/<plugin_name>/results.yaml`
+- **Plugin Results**: `<write-directory>/<plugin_name>/results.yaml` (available in both JSON and YAML formats)
 - **Default Directory**: `evaluation_results`

 ## Common Commands

 Here are some common commands you can use with Privateer:

+- `help` / `-h` / `--help`: Display help information about Privateer and its commands
-- `privateer run`: Execute the specified plugin(s)
+- `run`: Execute the specified plugin(s)
+- `generate-plugin`: Generate a new plugin based on a Gemara Layer 2 schema catalog
-- `privateer list`: Show plugins requested by your configuration and whether they're installed
+- `list`: Show plugins requested by your configuration and whether they're installed
-- `privateer list -a`: Show all plugins that have been installed or requested
+  - `list -a`: Show all plugins that have been installed or requested in the current config
-- `privateer version`: Display version details
+- `version`: Display version details
-- `privateer help`: Display help information
+- `completion`: Generate autocompletion scripts for bash, fish, powershell, or zsh

 ## Command Line Options